 The MA program has two components: courses and languages.
 In consultation with the student and his or her assigned Academic Advisor, the Graduate Director approves the courses to be taken, and the language or languages needed to fulfill the language requirement.

-The regular MA program requires FOUR full-year graduate courses, or the equivalent combination of half-year courses.
-Included in this total are the MA Method and Theory Group (RLG 1200H) and the Major Research Paper (RLG2000Y).
+The regular MA program requires FOUR full-year graduate courses, or the equivalent combination of half-year courses (8 half year courses).
+Included in this total are the MA Method and Theory Group (RLG 1200H), 1 Gateway course, at least 1 other Religion course, and the Major Research Paper (RLG2000Y).

 2. Major Research Paper